moreshwarp/Full-Stack-JavaScript-Developer/claoia7qz000h08ld7zkzh3ub.md

 > The term web server refers to both hardware or software or both working together.

-There are 2 type of web servers
+There are 2 types of web servers

-1. Static web server (Server the static sites) and 2.
-Dynamic webserver (Server the dynamic sites).
+1. Static web server (Server of the static sites) and 2.
+Dynamic web server (Server the dynamic sites).

-All the communication takes place with the help of protocols which are nothing but the set of instructions.
+All the communication takes place with the help of protocols which are nothing but a set of instructions.

 ## HTML Tags

-There are total 6 levels of heading from H1 to H6.
+There is a total of 6 levels of heading from H1 to H6.

 ```typescript
 <h1>Heading level 1</h1>